-The Dowling property is located at 295 Old Black Point Rd.
-The lot is on the southeasterly side of Black Point and is comprised of almost 2 acres with a single-family residential dwelling landscaped including lawn and various small trees and shrubbery along the west property street line.
+The Stone property is located at 297 Old Black Point Road.
+The lot is on the southeasterly side of Black Point and is comprised of more than acres with a single-family residential dwelling landscaped including mostly lawn and various small trees and shrubbery along the north east and south west property lines.

-The shoreline face of the property is a coastal escarpment facing south-easterly onto Long Island Sound which was modified with a stone revetment prior to 1939 and enhanced thereafter.
-The section of the shore to the south is armored already by seawalls of various sizes and configurations.
+The shoreline face of the property is a coastal escarpment facing south-easterly onto Long Island Sound which was modified with stone and boulder cover, a built-in revetment built in 1939 and enhanced thereafter.
+Adjacent sections of the shore are armored by seawalls and revetment of various sizes and configurations.
 Much of the stone in the armor revetment is and must be greater than 3-FT nominal diameter to remain stable in this exposure.
 There are no unprotected properties along this stretch of shoreline.
-Sections of stone armor had to be enhanced with new revetment facing as a result of "Sandy".
+Sections of stone armor had to be enhanced with new revetment facing as a result of Hurricane "Sandy".

 It is the intention of this project to install a pile supported deck for passive recreational enjoyment of the shore in the midst of the shoreline protection stonework.
-Drawings have been prepared to delineate the areas of the project and depict the nature of the property and resources.
+Drawings have been prepared to delineate the areas of the project details of construction and depict the nature of the property and resources.
+A similar deck was built next door (Mr. VJ Dowling, #295) and a photos of his deck is attached for perspective; there will be no dock at this site.